vasco-oliv/PRI_T08_G82/README.md

 - **IN5**: As a user, I want to be able to search for a post in a group of subreddits, so that I can filter my results.
 - **IN6**: As a user, I want to be able to combine multiple filters, so that I can filter my results more precisely.
 - **IN7**: As a user, I want to be able to sort the results by relevance, so that I can find the most relevant information.
-- **IN8**: As a user, I want to be able to sort the results by date, so that I can find the most recent information.
+- **IN8**: As a user, I want to be able to sort the results by date, so that I can find the most recent or the oldest information.
 - **IN9**: As a user, I want to be able to sort the results by upvote ratio, so that I can find the most popular information.
 - **IN10**: As a user, I want to be able to sort the results by number of comments, so that I can find the most discussed information.
 - **IN11**: As a user, I want to be able to sort the results by the score, so that I can find the most appreciated information.